Digital Advertising: How to Measure Your Marketing Ad Performance

 Typically, the content of the ads is designed to fit the theme and niche of the host website and the audience preferences.
 Display ads are commonly placed within the content of the page, at the top, at the bottom, and in the sidebar area.

-Benefits of display ads
+Benefits of Display Ads

 Visuals grab the consumer’s attention much easier than plain text as they are eye-catching and evoke emotions in people.
 The human brain is programmed to think visually to such a level that often people cannot imagine things without visuals.
 That is why the display ads are so powerful.
 Marketers are leveraging visuals to convey their brand message and inspire action.
 With display ads, you can get as creative as possible using bright colors, large texts, etc. That helps your business and ads to stand out from the competition and make your brand more recognizable.

 Brand awareness is one of the biggest benefits of display ads.
-A recent study found out that brand awareness increased by 21% in campaigns that utilized display ads.
+A recent study found that brand awareness increased by 21% in campaigns that utilized display ads.
 Display ads allow you to create awareness of your brand by informing your target audience that your business exists.
 You can reach potential customers before they know they even need you.
 Then, by the time they figure it out, you have a greater chance to be their chosen product or service provider as they have already encountered your brand online many times.

 Display ads remarketing aka retargeting is focusing on displaying ads to users who have visited your site already but have left without making a purchase.
-Display remarketing campaigns allow you to reach these potential customers with personalized message encouraging them to return.
+Display remarketing campaigns allow you to reach these potential customers with a personalized message encouraging them to return.

 Remarketing is a smart way to connect with those who already know about your product or service and remind them to make a purchase.
-Studies show re-targeted customers are 70% more likely to buy your product.
+Studies show that re-targeted customers are 70% more likely to buy your product.

 We’ve all been part of a remarketing campaign.
 For example, let’s say that you have browsed a new kitchen table on a home furniture website.
 You stop browsing for that and go to search for something completely different on Google.
 Then, after you open a website or a blog from Google, you find ads for kitchen tables on those web pages from that same home furniture website that you just visited.

 Search engine advertising is a type of digital advertising that gets your business found on the search engine result pages (SERPs).
 It is one of the most popular forms of PPC advertising in which brands pay to have their ads displayed on the top of the search engine results for a particular keyword.
-Chances are that if you ever conducted a search on Google, you’ve seen an PPC ad and might have even clicked on it.
+Chances are that if you ever conducted a search on Google, you’ve seen a PPC ad and might have even clicked on it.
 Currently, Google is marking the search ads with a small ‘’Ad’’ symbol to indicate that this result isn’t organic.

 Search ads have three main components designed to convince the user to visit the site – a headline, display URL, and description text.

-Benefits of search ads
+Benefits of Search Ads

 This is a great benefit for those who are just starting out – new companies that are struggling to get their brand in front of the eyes of their potential customers, as well as companies that are targeting specific organic keywords that they aren’t currently ranking for.